DawnbrandBots/emcee-tournament-bot/docs/usage-organiser.md

 ### Add artificial round-one bye
 ```
-mc!addbye id|@user
+mc!addbye id|@discordtag
 ```
 **Caller permission level**: host for the tournament identified by _id_

-`@user` must be a valid Discord mention of a user that pings them.
+`@discordtag` must be a valid Discord mention of a user that pings them.

 The specified tournament must be in the preparing stage and not have been started.
 If the specified user has confirmed their deck for the specified tournament, they will now